Lou-Zhou/soccer-decision-making/README.md

 python3 scripts/predict.py
 ```

-The `predict.py` script provides an example of how to generate features and then predictions for a list of specified plays.
+The `predict.py` script provides an example of how to generate features, predictions and animated GIFs for a list of specified plays.
 Currently, you need to edit the script to use different models, etc. In the future, we'd like to set this up as command line arguments.

 ## Visualizing Results